dasheck0/robots/readme.md

 ## Road map

+### Crucial

+* Add pause mode in game
+* Add menu, settings, credits, options
+* Add support for mobile

+### Important

 * Drop loot after killing another robot
 * Add more robot ai types (timid, circeling, random)
 * Add bosses
+* Add stats for controlling weapon system
+* Add sounds
+* Add temps special loot (e.g. invincible, super speed, mirror, ...)
+* Add mines as secondary weapons and add camera shake for explosion

+### Nice to have

+* Add task systems, which give medals and stat boosts
+* Add temp stat boosts for special actions
+* Animate gaining loots and stat boosts
+* Increase size of robot for the minimap based on kill counter
 * Draw human robot in another color for the minimap
-* Increase size of robot for the minimap based on kill counter
-* Add stats for controlling weapon system
 * Add more weapon graphics
-* Add pause mode in game
-* Add menu, settings, credits, options
-* Add sounds
-* Add more create graphics
+* Add more crate graphics
 * Add robot shadows
-* Add explosion tweens and scorch marks after killing a robot
-* Animate gaining loots and stat boosts
-* Add temp stat boosts for special actions
-* Add task systems, which give medals and stat boosts
-* Add temps special loot (e.g. invincible, super speed, mirror, ...)
-* Add support for mobile
 * Add tracks to robot for the last 100 meters
-* Add mines as secondary weapons and add camera shake for explosion
 * Scrolling message window (like a ticker)
 * Funny names for bots

+### Done

+* ~~Add explosion tweens and scorch marks after killing a robot~~

 ## Used assets